mverouden/blogdown-academic/content/post/2020-04-06-r-installation-windows-10/index.md

 The WUR AppStore currently contains **R v4.0.2 Rcmdr**. **Rcmdr** indicates that, apart from running **R v4.0.2** by using the default Graphical User Interface (a.k.a. **RGui**), everything is included to run **R Commander**.

 ### Support WUR AppStore
 In case you need support installing or using the WUR AppStore you can contact the WUR Servicedesk IT either by telephone: <a href="tel:+31317488888">+31 (0)317 488888</a> / mail: <a href="mailto:servicedesk.it@wur.nl">servicedesk.it AT wur.nl</a>.
-You can also visit the Servicepoint IT, ground floor left of reception desk, in Forum (Building 102) on the WUR Campus.
+You can also visit the Servicepoint IT, ground floor left of the reception desk, in Forum (Building 102) on the WUR Campus.

 ## 2. Manual Installation